LCFF Frequently Asked QuestionsFrequently asked questions and answers regarding the Local Control Funding Formula (LCFF).

 - Schools participating under the CEP receive reimbursements for meals served based on the percentage of identified pupils each year (in a four-year cycle, plus grace year).
 Identified pupils are pupils directly certified for meals who receive CalFresh, CalWORKs, and Food Distribution Program on Indian Reservations (FDPIR) benefits, and the extension of these benefits to pupils within the same household.
 It also includes pupils certified as foster, homeless, migrant, runaway, or participating in Head Start Programs; these pupils are deemed categorically eligible.
 These schools do not collect NSLP eligibility applications in the four-year cycle or in the grace year.

-To further reduce the burden of data collection, California Education Code (EC) Section 42238.01(a) was recently amended (Chapter 327, Statutes of 2015) to provide that an LEA participating in Provision 2/3 or CEP “may establish a base year for purposes of the local control funding formula by determining the pupils at the school who are eligible for free or reduced-price meals and using each pupil’s eligibility status in that base year to report eligibility for up to each of the following three school years.
-The school may include between base year eligibility determinations, any newly enrolled pupils who are determined to be eligible for free or reduced-price meals or any current pupils found to be newly eligible for free or reduced-price meals as identified through a local or state direct certification match or other categorical designation.”
+To further reduce the burden of data collection, EC Section 42238.01(a) states that an LEA participating in Provision 2/3 or CEP “may establish a base year for purposes of the local control funding formula by doing either of the following: determining the pupils at the school who are eligible for free or reduced-price meals and using each pupil’s eligibility status in that base year to report eligibility for up to each of the following three school years, or, carrying forward eligibility for pupils eligible for free or reduced-price meals from the school year in which the school applied to use a federal universal school meal provision, and using each pupil's eligibility status from the application year to report eligibility for up to each of the following three school years.
+The school may include between base year eligibility determinations, any newly enrolled pupils who are determined to be eligible for free or reduced-price meals or any current pupils found to be newly eligible for free or reduced-price meals as identified through a local or state direct certification match or another categorical designation.”
 (Note: The base year established for local control funding purposes is distinct from the Provision 2/3 or CEP “base year” under the NSLP, although, as explained below, schools can establish the same year as “base years” for both purposes.)

 Pupils in Provision 2/3 and CEP schools who are identified as meeting NSLP eligibility requirements based on direct certification or categorical eligibility in the base year, also retain eligibility for purposes of LCFF in subsequent non-base years, even if the pupils are not directly certified or categorically eligible in the subsequent non-base years.
 In order to be counted for LCFF, LEAs must submit FRPM program records to CALPADS for these pupils in each of the intervening years.
 For students who were categorically eligible based on their homeless or migrant status, but who are no longer homeless or migrant in subsequent non-base years, LEAs should continue to submit FRPM program records but should no longer submit homeless or migrant program records.
 The direct certification list or documentation of categorical eligibility collected in the base year can be used as the basis for the submission of the annual program record for each of the subsequent years before re-establishing a new base year.

 Is FRPM-eligibility data used for more than calculating LCFF?
-(Updated 15-Oct-2015)
+(Updated April 2022)

 LCFF funding calculations are not the only reason FRPM eligibility data is collected; it is also collected in aggregate to track the academic achievement of the socioeconomically disadvantaged pupil group as defined in California’s accountability workbook approved by the SBE and submitted to the federal United States Department of Education as required by federal accountability statute.
 Therefore, any pupils identified as FRPM eligible are included in the schools’ socioeconomically disadvantaged accountability subgroup.
 FRPM data may also be used to determine funding for categorical programs such as the Prop 39 Clean Energy Jobs Act.

 What data must be collected in intervening years by Provision 2/3 and CEP schools for newly enrolled pupils transferring from another LEA to determine eligibility for LCFF?
-(Updated 15-Oct-2015)
+(Updated April 2022)

 The pupil enrolls prior to the October Census Day: